GeorgeWilliamStrong/instill/README.md

 This repo serves as a prototype design for interacting with Instill AI services, including Artifact, Model, and Pipeline.
 The SDK offers two initialization methods for flexibility in configuration and usage.

-**Please note that this repository acts as a wrapper around the current Instill Python SDK, which uses the `instill` namespace.
+> **Important:** This repository acts as a wrapper around the current Instill Python SDK, which uses the `instill` namespace.
 To avoid naming conflicts with the original SDK, this wrapper uses the `inst` namespace instead.
-Wherever you see `inst` in the examples and tests, please note that `instill` will actually be used in the real SDK implementation!**
+In the examples and tests, `inst` is used; however, the actual SDK implementation will use `instill`.

 ## Repository Structure